gdsbook/book/notebooks/12_feature_engineering.md

 ax.set_axis_off();
 ```

-### Point Interpolation using scikit-learn
+### Point interpolation using scikit-learn

 In the previous example, we have transferred information from a surface (stored in a raster layer) to a set of points; in other words, we have gone from surface to points.
 Sometimes, however, we do not have the luxury of a ready-made surface.
 Instead, all we have available is a set of points with measurements for the variable of interest that do not match the points we want the information for.
 In this situation, a solution we can rely on is *spatial interpolation*.
 For a continuous geographical field measured at a set of points, *spatial interpolation* methods provide us a way to guess at the value a field would take at sites we do not measure.

-There are many sophisticated methods with which this can be done. *Kriging*, common in the sub-field of spatial statistics called "geostatistics," is one such practice based on the theory of *Gaussian Process Regression.* Another common approach, *geographically-weighted regression*, provides unique model estimates at every control point, as well as predictions for places where there is no data.
+There are many sophisticated methods with which this can be done. *Kriging*, common in the sub-field of spatial statistics called "geostatistics", is one such practice based on the theory of *Gaussian Process Regression.* Another common approach, *geographically weighted regression*, provides unique model estimates at every control point, as well as predictions for places where there is no data.
 Here, though, we'll use a fairly basic $k$-nearest neighbor prediction algorithm from `scikit-learn` to demonstrate the process.

 ```python
 from sklearn.neighbors import KNeighborsRegressor